Recipe by Leandra Rouse Photography by Sam Emmons

 Set the table: Place the heat source in the center of the table, arrange plates of ingredients and dipping sauces around the table so guests can reach them.
 Provide each guest with a bowl, soup spoon, and chopsticks.

 Hot pot food: When you are ready to serve, carefully bring the large stock pot of broth and place it on the heat source in the center of the table.
 It should be kept on low heat while eating.
 Guests can contribute to the flavor of the broth by selecting raw ingredients and placing them carefully into the hot pot using chopsticks or spoons.
 Give the ingredients plenty of time to cook and soften before spooning into the bowl.
 Seafood usually takes 7 to 10 minutes and vegetables a minimum of 5 minutes.
 Once cooked, ladle the soup from the hotpot into guest bowls, with a little of each added ingredient.
 Guests can season with dipping sauces individually.

 Cholesterol 20 mg

 0 grams of added sugars

 This information is for educational purposes only and is not intended as a substitute for medical diagnosis or treatment.
-You should not use this information to diagnose or treat a health problem or condition.
+This information should not be used to diagnose or treat your health problem or condition.
 Always check with your doctor before changing your diet, changing your sleeping habits, taking supplements, or starting a new fitness routine.